alexmbird/bulklift/README.md

 -  Automatically add [replaygain](https://en.wikipedia.org/wiki/ReplayGain) tags to output files using the excellent [r128gain](https://github.com/desbma/r128gain)
 -  Inheritable, per-directory config system makes it a breeze to setup
 -  Manifests are just text files stored alongside your music; no database to corrupt or lose
--  Toggle the output tree(s) a source album will be transcoded to.
-Want only half of Lady Gaga's albums on your phone?
-With each at a different bitrate?
-Done.
+-  Toggle which output tree(s) a source album will be transcoded to
--  Include/exclude specific tracks based upon filename globbing.
-Only want disc 1 of a 3-disc set?
-Simply include `1-*.flac`.
+-  Include/exclude specific tracks based upon filename globbing
 -  Copies album art files (gif, png, jpg) unmolested to the output directory
 -  Passthrough `copy` format to copy files without re-encoding
 -  Minimise IO by transcoding all copies of a source within a [single ffmpeg run](https://trac.ffmpeg.org/wiki/Creating%20multiple%20outputs)